-Borrowings are recognised initially at fair value, net of transaction costs.
-Borrowings are subsequently carried at amortised cost and classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+Borrowings are recognized initially at fair value, net of transaction costs.
+Borrowings are subsequently carried at amortized cost and classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.

-Finance costs are recognised in the income statement on an accruals basis.
+Finance costs are recognized in the income statement on an accrual's basis.